easonlai/chat_with_csv_streamlit_with_chart/README.md

 In this repository, you will find an example code for creating an interactive chat experience that allows you to ask questions about your CSV data.
 The code uses [Pandas Dataframe Agent](https://python.langchain.com/docs/integrations/toolkits/pandas) from [LangChain](https://python.langchain.com/docs/get_started/introduction) and a [GPT model](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) from [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) to interact with the data.
 To make the chat more versatile, I incorporated some prompt engineering techniques that instruct the GPT model to use the popular data visualization library, [Matplotlib](https://matplotlib.org/stable/index.html), to create charts based on your queries.
 The chart is then saved and visualized using the [Streamlit](https://streamlit.io/) frontend interface.
 This feature can create any [type of chart](https://matplotlib.org/stable/plot_types/index.html) (pie, line, scatter, etc.) as long as you provide clear instructions.
 Additionally, the code can also return the dataframe as a table or provide a straightforward answer.

+The data for analysis is sourced from [Kaggle's Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) dataset, providing a comprehensive view of customer information to develop effective retention programs.

 **To run this Streamlit web app**
 ```
 streamlit run run.py